colin9983/Tweets-Sentiment-Analysis-BERT-Python/README.md

 # Tweets-Sentiment-Analysis-BERT-Python
+This project was running under google colab, so that the files upload was different than local pc.

 The aim of this release is to fine-tune a BERT model for Twitter sentiment analysis, i.e. to classify tweets as negative, neutral and positive.
 Training data and validation data are sourced from Kaggle:https://www.kaggle.com/gargmanas/sentimental-analysis-for-tweets

+This contain four files including data cleaning, train, test, and predict.
+In this case, it is used to predict and tweets related with Apple inc. stock.
+You can upload your text files whatever you like if it has been cleaning.

 The code is built primarily on the BERT implementation, using pre-trained weights from the BERT-BASE library, and is used by pytorch to handle standard training and testing procedures.